Introduction

 Key Consideration:

-Katana's focus on small manufacturers and Shopify creates simplicity but limits sophistication—advanced warehouse management, complex manufacturing workflows, multi-location complexity, or enterprise-grade financial management exceed platform capabilities.
-The visual interface, while accessible, may constrain efficiency for high-volume operations requiring rapid transaction processing.
+Katana's focus on small manufacturers and Shopify keeps things simple but limits depth.
+Advanced warehouse management, complex manufacturing workflows, multi-location needs, or enterprise-grade financial management fall outside the platform's capabilities.
+The visual interface, while accessible, may slow down high-volume operations requiring rapid transaction processing.
 Pricing based on production volume can escalate as manufacturing scales.
-Katana serves small manufacturers effectively when visual simplicity and Shopify integration drive requirements, but businesses should evaluate scaling limitations before committing to platform requiring eventual replacement during growth.
+Katana works well when visual simplicity and Shopify integration are the priority, but businesses should evaluate scaling limitations before committing to a platform that may need replacing during growth.

 #5: inFlow Inventory